I LOVE traveling! getting to know every corner of our planet and different cultures! I created - with Ana - Acceso Total 29, an online show.

 twitter: yoss183 and accesototal29

 Venezuela is a BEAUTIFUL country!
 But, yes, sadly safety is not #1 as many other countries.
 Of course, you don't want to be walking in the middle of the street with a camera in your hands 24/7, neither walk in the middle of the night.
 But there are always great places to visit that you'll be safe.
 Margarita Island is one of them, specially visiting El Yaque beach since most of the people that live there are European and there are always tourist visiting (about the Island: http://ow.ly/1ClKd ) Also, you might want to take a tour to go to La Gran Sabana (Canaima National Park) is gorgeous and safe if going with a group (http://ow.ly/1ClLX ).
 In Anzoategui state, you can visit Lecheria, Barcelona (the state capital city) and Puerto La Cruz.
 Lecheria is very touristic, I'd say stay in a hotel in that city and from Puerto La Cruz you can take a boat to visit the islands/beaches that are beautiful!
 And of course, last but not least, Los Roques I think is the safest of all and is amazing!
 Be careful with taxis you take as well.
 Always try to catch them at the hotel or mall.
-Hope it helps you! www.accesototal29.blogspot.com for more videos. about 9 years ago
+Hope it helps you! www.accesototal29.blogspot.com for more videos. over 9 years ago

 Hi!
 I'd say visit downtown.
 Take a look at the Cathedral (Catedral de Se).
 The theater and nearby the main market (mercado municipal) it all will take you less than 3hours. over 9 years ago